Efficient, expressive, elegant

 Recent articles

-The Nim team is happy to announce Nim version 2.0.8, our fourth patch release for Nim 2.0.
+The Nim team is happy to announce Nim version 2.0.12, our sixth patch release for Nim 2.0, for our users who haven’t switched yet to Nim 2.2.

 Mastering Nim